Vehicle simulation game: Boat and naval simulations

 Most watercraft simulations are of "powerboats or jet skis".
 Gameplay differs from driving a car because of the fluid medium, which affects turning.
 These games involve racing through a course marked by buoys, with some tracks allowing the player to make jumps.
 Sailing simulations are rare, as the complexity of controlling a sailboat appeals to only a specialized market.

 However, there has been a growing market after Nadeo introduced their Virtual Skipper games.
 Other popular sailing games are Sail Simulator 2010 and Virtual Sailor.
 These games can both be played online against other sailors around the world.

 This category includes submarine simulations, which typically focus on old-fashioned submarine activities such as firing torpedoes at surface ships.
 Simulations of warships are more rare.
 Due to their slow speed, games such as Harpoon, Command: Modern Air Naval Operations and Dangerous Waters simulate naval warfare involving entire fleets.

 Construction simulators

-Construction simulators such as Construction Simulator series put you in control of various vehicles on construction sites or in other scenarios allowing players to simulate the vehicles and the tasks they accomplish.
+Construction simulators such as the Construction Simulator series put players in control of various vehicles on construction sites or in other scenarios allowing them to simulate the vehicles and the tasks they accomplish.
 Vehicles used in construction simulator games consist of a wide variety of vehicles such as cranes, dozers, excavators, front loaders and various trucks.
 Players can use these vehicles to build up construction projects, demolish buildings or deform terrain such as digging pits and trenches.
 Construction vehicle sims have become increasingly popular on mobile platforms with numerous games focused on individual vehicles such as Heavy Excavator Simulator PRO and Construction & Crane SIM.